iamsohel/necessary-resources/terraform.md

 ### Necessary Command
 - terraform plan -> to check everything is ok
-- terraform apply -> apply all the changes
+- terraform apply -> apply all the changes [if I apply multiple time, it will run one time, its a declarative approach]

 ### File Content